MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 #### Group compute and storage traffic on one intent with a separate management intent

-In this example, we have two intents managed across cluster nodes.
+In this example, there are two intents that are managed across cluster nodes.

 1. **Management**: This intent uses a dedicated pair of network adapter ports.
 2. **Compute and Storage**: This intent uses a dedicated pair of network adapter ports.